After a long January, freezing temperatures are forecast and the number of people being plunged into poverty is growing.

 Volunteers have introduced new safety measures to ensure this year’s winter coat drives keep the risk of spreading Covid-19 to a minimum.

 Hand sanitiser is available at every Take One Leave One rail and they are all manned by someone wearing a mask or visor and gloves.
 Each coat is washed and pressed before it is made available for a vulnerable person.

 Care4Calais also asks people wear a mask when donating, put items on the doorstep and take a few steps back before being met by a volunteer.
 All donations are left untouched for three days before being moved or distributed.

 What if I don’t have a spare coat to donate?

-Don’t have cash to spare?
+Don’t have cash to spare or enough time to volunteer?
 Help raise awareness on social media by sharing charity posts or using hashtags to signpost those in need to others who may have a winter coat they no longer need.